Equivariant twisted Real $K$-theory of compact Lie groups: A generalization of the Freed-Hopkins-Teleman in the Real context

 The above Theorem merits some remarks.
 On one end of the isomorphism is the Verlinde algebra, which is an object of great interest in mathematical physics.
 It is the Grothendieck group of the positive energy representations of the level $k$ central extension of the (free) loop group $LG$, equipped with an intricately defined ring structure called the fusion product.
 It is known that $R_k(G)$, as an abelian group, is generated freely by the isomorphism classes of irreducible positive energy representations $V_\lambda$ with highest weight $\lambda$ in $\Lambda_k^*$, the set of level $k$ weights (see Section \ref{notedefs} for definition).
 The fusion product rule can be stipulated by defining its structural constants $c_{\lambda\mu}^{\gamma}$ with respect to those generators satisfying

 to be the dimension of a certain vector space associated with the Riemann surface of genus 0, with three punctures labelled by $\lambda$, $\mu$ and $\gamma^*:=-w_0\gamma$.
-This vector space has its root in Conformal Field Theory (see \cite{V}) and can be interpreted as the space of conformal block (for one of its models see \cite{Be}), which was shown to be canonically isomorphic to the space of generalized theta functions of the moduli space of $G$-bundles (cf. \cite{BL} and the references therein).
-Thus one of the novelties of the Freed-Hopkins-Teleman Theorem is that it provides an algebro-topological perspective of the fusion product, in addition to the conformal field theory and algebro-geometric approach.
+This vector space has its root in Conformal Field Theory (see \cite{V}) and can be interpreted as the space of conformal blocks (for one of its models see \cite{Be}), which was shown to be canonically isomorphic to the space of generalized theta functions of the moduli space of $G$-bundles (cf. \cite{BL} and the references therein).
+Thus one of the novelties of the Freed-Hopkins-Teleman Theorem is that it provides an algebro-topological perspective of the fusion product, in addition to the conformal field theory and algebro-geometric approaches.
 An alternative definition of the Verlinde algebra as a quotient ring of $R(G)$ is given in Section \ref{notedefs}.

 Let $\mathcal{A}$ be the equivariant Real fundamental DD bundle on $G^-$, whose construction is given in Section \ref{equivrealfundDD}.
 We will consider $KR^G_*(G^-, \mathcal{A}^{k+\textsf{h}^\vee})$ to formulate the Real version of FHT and give its proof in this Section.
-Note that in this Real situation the pushforward map $m_*$ induced by the group multiplication is a canonical one because the equivariant Real cohomology $H^2_{G\rtimes \Gamma}(G^-\times G^-, \mathbb{Z}_\Gamma)=0$ (cf. (\ref{canonicalmorita}) in Section \ref{twistedkrhomology}), which can be proved along the lines of thought in Section \ref{MorG}.